 "If they find they can save $300 a month, then they will have $3,600 at the end of the year," Kirchner says.
 "Lenders want to see that pattern of savings, and buyers will need at least 3.5 percent for a down payment on an FHA loan or at least 10 percent for a conventional loan."

-Kirchner recommends setting up an automatic transfer of funds into saving through your employer or your bank.
+Kirchner recommends setting up an automatic transfer of funds into savings through your employer or your bank.

 While buyers increase their savings, they should also reduce their debt.